keller-mark/blog.markk.co/2025-09-29-thoughts-on-ai.md

 In my personal life, I have also been thinking about this topic after a recent discussion with my parents about usage of AI in their (non-computational) workplaces.
 It got me thinking, what do I want my family members to know about AI?
 Similarly, if I had never studied computer science, what would I want a hypothetical non-CS version of myself to know about AI?

-_While I am sure the answer(s) will evolve over time (and I may update this post over time), I wanted to write down my current thinking around AI in response to these questions._

-_Caveat: I have a CS background, but do not claim to be an AI expert._

 ### Artificial Intelligence (AI) is an umbrella term for multiple things, but due to marketing is now synonymous with Large Language Model (LLM)